Disk formatting: Disk-filling

-One popular method for performing only the zero-fill operation on a hard disk is by writing zero-value bytes to the drive using the Unix dd utility with the /dev/zero stream as the input file and the drive itself (or a specific partition) as the output file.
-This command may take many hours to complete, and can erase all files and file systems.
+In modern times, it is most common to fill hard drives with value of 0x00.
+One popular method for performing this zero-fill operation on a hard disk is by writing zero-value bytes to the drive using the Unix dd utility with the /dev/zero stream as the input file and the drive itself (or a specific partition) as the output file.
+This command may take many hours to complete, and will erase all files and file systems.